-We here at Life Long Dental have the skill and expertise to help you restore your beautiful smile through the aid of dental bonding.
+At Life Long Dental, we have the skill and expertise to help you restore your beautiful smile through the aid of dental bonding.

 Examples of Dental Bonding

-While dental bonding is perfect for minor tooth imperfections, it is not as strong or unbreakable as a dental veneer.
-Some dentists may attempt to cut corners by using dental bonding on a job that requires veneers.
 However, because veneers require us to shave off much of your tooth, veneers should only be used in specific drastic situations.
-For some patients, it is not prudent to invest in dental veneers unless dental bonding absolutely cannot fix your dental issues.
+For some patients, it is not prudent to invest in dental veneers unless teeth bonding absolutely cannot fix your dental issues.